PolarizedLightFieldMicroscopy/BirTomo/objects/description.md

 # Description
 This directory (objects) contains h5 files of objects/volumes that can be used in the forward model.

+16 Dec 2022:
+I exchanged the bundle files to make them less birefringent (-0.01 instead of -0.172) and added a bundle (bundleXYZ.h5) that is diagonal to X- Y-, and Z-axis

+14 Dec 2022:
 ## Bundle objects by Rudolf:
 Structure of h5 files of bundles of different orientations
 <img width="378" alt="image" src="https://user-images.githubusercontent.com/2894530/207461377-c79d1554-406b-4283-a3ed-99366ee99749.png">